Leaf-Agriculture/docs/docs/machine_file_conversion_sample_output.md

 key will be added to the resource with the corresponding uuid.

-### Sample Summary response
+### Machine File Sample

-You can move through the three tabs below to see a sample of how Leaf returns each of the operation types.
+You can move through the four tabs below to see a sample of how Leaf returns each of the operation types.

 <Tabs